-Rule 84: Opening Statements
+Rule 84: Opening Statements (amended 1 August 2003)

 At the opening of his case, each party may make an opening statement confined to the evidence he intends to present in support of his case.
 The Trial Chamber may limit the length of those statements in the interests of justice.